Kolguyev Island

 Kolguyev Island (о́стров Колгу́ев) is an island in Nenets Autonomous Okrug of Russia, located in the south-eastern Barents Sea (west of the Pechora Sea) to the north-east of the Kanin Peninsula.

 Etymology

-There are different versions about the origin of the insulonym "Kolguev".
+There are different versions about the origin of the insulonym "Kolguyev".
 According to one of them, the name of the island was given by the Pomors in honor of the fisherman Ivan Kalgov, who disappeared without a trace in the waters washing the island.
 According to another version, the name of the island comes from the ancient Finnic word "kollague", which translates as "triangle" or "triangular".

 History

 Kolguyev has been settled for several centuries by Nenets people, who used the island as a base for seal and reindeer hunting, as well as fishing.

-The waters around the island was briefly explored by the navigator Willem Barentsz in August 1594.
+The waters around the island were briefly explored by the navigator Willem Barentsz in August 1594.

 In 1841, an expedition by the Russian Academy of Sciences under Franz Josef Ruprecht and Professor Saweljaw visited the island in July and August.
 They circumnavigated the island and briefly explored its interior, reporting on the island.